 Is Ferritic Stainless Steel Magnetic?

 Ferritic Stainless steel has a ferritic structure in its microstructure.
 At room temperature they are arranged as a BCC structure, meaning eight atoms are arranged at the corners of the unit cell, connecting to one lattice point in the middle of the structure.
 Such crystal arrangement shows magnetic properties.
 So, Ferritic stainless steels are magnetic.
 However, the magnetic strength of ferritic stainless steel is not as strong as conventional irons.
 Hence, they can be used as soft magnets.
 This is why stainless steel grades 409, 430, and 439 show magnetic properties.

 Note that, at temperatures above Currie point temperature the ferritic BCC structure is converted into FCC and the magnetic property is lost.

 Is Austenitic Stainless Steel Magnetic?

-Austenitic Stainless steel consist of a high amount of austenite.
+Austenitic Stainless steel consists of a high amount of austenite.
 Their crystal structure is arranged as an FCC structure, meaning a cube with an atom at each of the cube’s eight corners and an atom at the center of each of the six faces.
 Such grades of stainless steel are paramagnetic and do not show any magnetic properties.
 This is the reason that most popular austenitic stainless steel grades like SS 304, SS 316, etc are non-magnetic.
 Learn about the differences between 304 and 316 stainless steel by clicking here.

 Is Martensitic Stainless Steel Magnetic?

 All martensitic (body-centered tetragonal crystal structures) and most precipitation-hardenable stainless steels exhibit ferromagnetic properties and hence, they are magnetic.
 Because of the induced stresses by the hardening transformation, these stainless steel grades show permanent magnetic properties when magnetized in hardened conditions.
 Because of this martensitic stainless steel grades like grades 410, 420, and 440 show magnetic properties.
 The table in the following figure (Fig. 1) provides the magnetic properties of some ferritic and martensitic stainless steels.

 Is Duplex Stainless Steel Magnetic?